 Smoking might alter your intestinal flora by increasing harmful bacteria and decreasing good bacteria in your gut.
 Quitting smoking can make a difference in the quality of bacteria in your digestive system.19

 How long does it take to restore gut flora?

-Restoring gut flora is essential to relieving symptoms like digestive issues, constant fatigue, unexplained weight loss or gain, and even autoimmune conditions.
-To help decrease these symptoms and build a healthier digestive system, you can become more aware of your diet and lifestyle, and consider taking probiotics like Bio-K+.
+Restoring gut microbiome is essential to relieving symptoms like digestive issues, constant fatigue, unexplained weight loss or gain, and even autoimmune conditions.
+To help decrease these symptoms and build a healthier digestive system, you can become more aware of your diet and lifestyle and consider taking probiotics like Bio-K+.

 After reading this article, we hope that you know more about the benefits of having a healthy gut and what steps you can take to achieve this.

 - "What's an Unhealthy Gut?
 How Gut Health Affects You" Healthline, https://www.healthline.com/health/gut-health.

 - "Autoimmune Diseases: Types, Symptoms, Causes, and More" Healthline,, https://www.healthline.com/health/autoimmune-disorders.

 - Mohr, Alex E et al. “The athletic gut microbiota.”
 Journal of the International Society of Sports Nutrition vol. 17,1 24.
 12 May.
 2020, doi:10.1186/s12970-020-00353-w

 - 5 Palleja, A., Mikkelsen, K.H., Forslund, S.K. et al. Recovery of gut microbiota of healthy adults following antibiotic exposure.
 Nat Microbiol 3, 1255-1265 (2018). https://doi.org/10.1038/s41564-018-0257-9.